-Results: We found that two of the eleven qualified hospitals did not respond or provide documentation or support for out-of-state Medicaid supplemental/enhanced payments or for the DSH payments received.
+Results: We found that four of the 51 qualified hospitals did not respond or provide documentation or support for out of state Medicaid supplemental/enhanced payments.
+An additional 24 of the 51 facilities did not provide documentation or support claiming it was not applicable to their facility.